When it comes to usability testing, one of the most important decisions you’ll make is whether someone should moderate the session.

 Unmoderated tests are cheaper and easier to quickly recruit more users.
 Let’s take a practical look at the pros and cons.

 - Less time — Free from scheduling concerns and limited manpower, unmoderated tests allow you to test users simultaneously and at all hours.
-This means more data in quicker time.
+This means more data in a quicker time.
 As we described in the Guide to Usability

 - Less chance of bias — While the observer effect shouldn’t be the only factor, it — and several other types of social and technical biases — are still relevant factors.
 The absence of a moderator will alleviate many of these, giving you more natural and reliable results.